Welcome to Rome!

 Advice From Other Rome Parents:

 It’s a great small town.
 Easy to make friends.
-Lots of kid friendly activities.
-Be sure to get peach pass to go to Atlanta.
+Lots of kid-friendly activities.
+Be sure to get a peach pass to go to Atlanta.

 School-wise, I’ve heard the best things about East Central and West End for Elementary in RCS.
 My kids go to East Central, and we love it.
 I’d probably prefer Model, Armuchee, or Coosa if going the county route.

-Small town slowly adding more to do.
+Small towns slowly adding more to do.
 Rivers need cleaning of trash and pollution : ( NOTHING for teens which makes them bored and susceptible to dangerous situations.